Web Analytics Made Easy - Statcounter

 Here at Mission: Palm Trees

-Signs of a Cold Freeze Damaged Palm Tree
+Signs of a Cold or Freeze Damaged Palm Tree

-Well-established palms will have an easier time.
-But cold-sensitive palms won't.
-Freeze injury can cause you to see dead fronds on the type of palm tree that can't stand temps in the low 20s.
+Freeze injury can kill fronds on the Type of Palm Trees that can't take temps in the low 20s.
 Like coconut palms.

 Older couple concerned with their small palm with frost & topped with snow in their snowy backyard.Oh No!
 Didn't See the Forecast?